fenago/ml-workshop/lab_guides/Lab_6.md

 far, with the objective of outlining the project in alignment with the available information and the desired outcome.
-The following is a brief description of the three processes in this stage (these have been discussed in detail in previous chapters):
+The following is a brief description of the three processes in this stage (these have been discussed in detail in previous labs):

 1.  **Data Exploration**: Once the objective of the study has been established, data exploration is undertaken in order to understand